OpenAI interview, decoded.

 OpenAI is the AI lab behind ChatGPT and the GPT models.
 It hires research engineers, machine learning engineers, applied and software engineers, and research scientists.
 What sets the process apart is a strong practical coding bar, heavy weight on system design, real ML depth for research roles, and a repeated focus on why you want to work on OpenAI's mission.

-Paste a real OpenAI job description and Calibrd predicts the questions for that exact role and level, then lets you practise your answers out loud with coached feedback.
+Paste a real OpenAI posting and Calibrd predicts the questions for that exact role and level, then listens to you answer them out loud.

 Who OpenAI hires